MightyPrinny/godot-gputilemap/README.md

 but be careful, the editor crashes if you expand the image resource on the map property of a GPUTilemap node see https://github.com/godotengine/godot/issues/34482.

+This does not work on old mobile GPUs with bad floating point accuracy such as the Mali 400 and Mali 450(https://www.youi.tv/mobile-gpu-floating-point-accuracy-variances/)

 To use it you need an ImageTexture as a base for your map, the image data from the original image won't be modified, it will only change on the image texture resource.